mimirandi21/Schreiner_state_facts/README.md

 ## Features

-- Implementation of log in through Google OAuth.
-- Ability to see other user reviews and ratings as well as have private comments.
-- Full CRUD capabilities for the users to maintain a full database of their own movies.

-To-do list:

--
+- Layered map using Leaflet.js and geoJSON information.
+- Fun fact links to detailed markers with geolocational positioning.
+- Somewhat responsive design, including design and font sizing for mobile.

 ## Status

-Project is complete.
+Additional responsive designing needed.

 ## Inspiration

-Project inspired by Peter Jackson's amazing vision of J.R.R Tolkein's work and the hard work that was put into bringing it to life.
+Project inspired by code challenge from Sanborn and my desire to learn new things.

 ## Contact

-Bug reports and pull requests are welcome on GitHub at https://github.com/mimirandi21/lotr-db.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mimirandi21/Schreiner_state_facts.